WIStCart/geodata-utils/README.md

 # Add record from file
 update_solr -i geodata-test -a record.json

-# Add records in directory
+# Add records in directory and all subdirectories
 update_solr -i geodata-test -a path/to/directory/

 # Purge all records